A Cup of Coffee and New Shoes On

-A Cup of Coffee and New Shoes On (Albanian: Një filxhan kafe dhe këpucë të reja veshur) is a 2022 internationally co-produced drama film written and directed by Gentian Koçi.
+A Cup of Coffee and New Shoes On (Albanian: Një filxhan kafe dhe këpucë të reja veshur) is a 2022 drama film written and directed by Gentian Koçi.
 It is inspired on a real case where 2 deaf brothers suffer from a degenerative disease that will eventually leave them blind.
 It stars Edgar Morais and Rafael Morais.
 The film was selected to represent Albania in the Best International Feature Film category at the 95th Academy Awards.
 The film was nominated at the Tallinn Black Nights Film Festival in the Critics' Picks Strand section.

 Synopsis

-Agim and Gezim are thirty-something identical twin brothers who have been deaf-mute from birth.
-They work and live together, sharing a bright, airy apartment in the Albanian capital Tirana.
-But as monozygotic twins they share more than space in each other's lives; they also have an identical genetic makeup.
-And lurking in their DNA is a time bomb, a rare and incurable inherited condition which means that both brothers will permanently and completely lose their sight as well their hearing.
+In today's Tirana, Agim (Rafael Morais) and Gezim (Edgar Morais), two inseparable deaf-mute identical twin brothers in their forties, live under the same roof.
+One evening, Agim is driving back home when his sight gets blurred and a fatal accident nearly occurs.
+At the ophthalmologist, a few days later, the two brothers discover that due to a genetic and rare disease, they will separately, but progressively and irreversibly go blind.

+Slowly immersing into an unbearable silenced darkness, not being able to see the world and each other anymore, the two brothers have to make a strong decision around a cup of coffee and with new shoes on.